-LPT and stockmarket performance in Australia are correlated (r = .63 over 1985-2004) (Property Council of Australia, 2004) and it has been shown that there is not long-term market integration between LPTs and the stockmarket (Wilson and Okunev, 1996, 1999; Wilson et al, 1998).
+LPT and stockmarket performance in Australia is correlated (r = .63 over 1985-2004) (Property Council of Australia, 2004) and it has been shown that there is not longterm market integration between LPTs and the stockmarket (Wilson and Okunev, 1996, 1999; Wilson et al, 1998).
 This evidence of market segmentation suggests that there are diversification benefits from including LPTs in an investment portfolio, particularly in conditions of increased stockmarket volatility (Newell and Acheampong, 2001).
-Both diversification (Newell and Tan, 2003), with LPTs also showing evidence of superior property selection and market timing (Peng, 2004).
+Both diversified and sector-specific strategies are equally effective for LPT portfolio diversification (Newell and Tan, 2003), with LPTs also showing evidence of superior property selection and market timing (Peng, 2004).
 The establishment of an LPT futures market in August 2002 further enhanced the stature of LPTs, with institutions being able to use LPT futures as an effective risk management tool for hedging their LPT exposure (Newell and Tan, 2004).